wouterdebie/locast2dvr/README.md

 ### Location overrides

-By default `locast2dvr` uses your IP address to determine your location, but it also allows you to override the locast.org location you're creating a DVR for.
+By default `locast2dvr` uses your IP address to determine your location, but it also allows you to override the locast.org location you're creating a Tuner for.
 There are 3 mutually exclusive options:

 - `override-location`, which takes a `<latitude>,<longitude>` argument.
 E.g. `--override-location 40.7128,-74.0060` for New York.
 - `override-zipcodes`, which takes a comma separated list of zipcodes as an argument.
 E.g. `--override-zipcodes 90210,55111` for Los Angeles and Minneapolis.